-Audit engagements shall be performed in accordance with the International Professional Practices Framework (Standards for the Professional Practice of Internal Auditing), published by the Institute of Internal Auditors, Inc.; or, where appropriate, the Government Auditing Standards, published by the United States Government Accountability Office; or the Information Systems Auditing Standards published by ISACA.1 These standards require that auditors plan and perform audits to obtain sufficient and appropriate evidence that provides a reasonable basis for findings and conclusions pursuant to the audit objectives.
+Audit engagements shall be performed in accordance with the International Professional Practices Framework (Standards for the Professional Practice of Internal Auditing), published by the Institute of Internal Auditors, Inc. These standards require that auditors plan and perform audits to obtain sufficient and appropriate evidence that provides a reasonable basis for findings and conclusions pursuant to the audit objectives.
 Other professional auditing standards may be followed, as applicable to the audit engagement.